 How do I sign up to receive patient care?

 Send us an email by clicking here; complete the form and click submit.
 Someone will call you back as soon as possible and assist you with setting up an appointment.
 Or you can call us at 307-272-1753.

 Why do I have to provide so much information to be eligible for patient care?

 We strive to make the eligibility process as easy as possible.
 We want to make sure that uninsured residents and workers of the Big Horn Basin are receiving care.
 If we determine you are not eligible for services, we can direct you to other low cost patient care clinics throughout the area.

 The clinic hours are on Thursday from 6:00 pm to 9:00 pm.
 We also have two Monday night clinics.
 The second Monday of the month is Physical Therapy Clinic and the third Monday of each month we have another general clinic.
 The hours are the same on Monday night (6-9pm).
 If you have a diagnosis that is appropriate for a Monday night clinic you may be asked to come on a Monday rather than Thursday.

 Walk-ins may or may not see the doctor.
 Often times we have appointments set leaving the doctor no time to see walk-ins.
 If that happens you may be asked to “hang out” and see if there is a no-show so we can fit you in.
 Or you may be asked to complete all the registration paperwork so you are ready for your next available appointment.

 What free services will be provided by the clinic?

 Doctors, nurses, lab tests, X-rays and screenings for mammograms and colon cancer are free.
 We also have a physical therapy clinic where a Practitioner provides an evaluation for common skeletal/muscular issues.
-And we have have a Diabetes Clinic to help people living with diabetes manage their diagnosis.

 Who operates the clinic?